What is GMP?

 Can manufacturers afford to implement GMP?

 Yes.
 When it comes to dietary supplement manufacturing GMP is now a requirement in the U.S. supplement industry.
-Ultimately, making poor quality products does not save money as it is more expensive to find mistakes after they have been made than it is to put good processes in place to prevent them.
+Ultimately, making poor quality products does not save money as it is more expensive to find mistakes after they have been made than it is to put good processes in place to prevent them in the first place.
 Moreover, poor-quality products can and will alienate your consumer base.
 GMP is designed to ensure that these kinds of mistakes do not occur.